Advantages of Prime Lenses For Wedding Photography

 A different approach

-When you start using prime lenses you start being able to see what the scene in front of you will look like with that particular focal length.
-Zooming impairs your ability to compose the scene, and you miss the opportunity to incorporate different elements into your final composition and thus your images are more one-dimensional and less interesting.
+When you start using prime lenses you see what the scene in front of you will look like with that particular focal length.
+Zooming impairs your ability to compose the scene, and you miss the opportunity to incorporate different elements into your final composition thus your images are more one-dimensional and less interesting.

 Primes are lighter and less obtrusive.

-I use two bodies with a leather harness, with two combinations of prime lenses.
+I use two camera bodies with spider holsters, with two combinations of prime lenses.
 I use the 24mm and 50mm as a working pair and also the 35mm and 85mm as another combo.
 Both combinations are tiny compared to my old set-up of the Nikon 24-70 f2.8 and 70-200 f2.8.
-You are carrying much less weight so have more energy later on in the day.
-You are also less obtrusive which allows you to mingle more and get closer to your subjects.
-You definitely capture more intimate moments.
-I remember trying to navigate through the guests with my zooms, especially the Nikon 70-200 which I literally bashed into kids on more than one occasion!
+You carry much less weight so have more energy later in the day.
+You are also less intrusive, so you can mingle more and get closer to your subjects.
+You capture more intimate moments.
+I remember trying to navigate through the guests with my zooms, especially the Nikon 70-200 which I bashed into kids on more than one occasion!
 Using primes is a must if you want to shoot in the style of a documentary wedding photographer.
-For all the reasons I have stated including they are less obtrusive and won’t slow you down zooming when you are trying to nail a photograph.
+For all the reasons I have stated: they are unobtrusive and won’t slow you down zooming when you are trying to nail a photograph.

 Primes make you work harder and think more critically about your composition.